hubmapconsortium/ccf-asct-reporter/README.md

 Click [here](https://ccf-asct-reporter.netlify.app/docs) to view the documentation.

-### Data Miner
+### ASCTB API

-The reporter is also accompanied by a backend server ASCT+B Data Miner.
-In the event of Google Sheets blocking requests by the Reporter or any error, the Reporter fetches the data from the Data Miner which runs a simple Node script to fetch the data from Google Sheets.
-By supplying the SheetId and GID to the Data Miner, the data from the flattened tables can be retrieved.
-If for some reason the Data Miner also fails to retrieve the data, the Reporter falls to its system cache, which contains a snapshot of the flattened tables.
+The reporter is also accompanied by a backend server ASCT+B API.
+In the event of Google Sheets blocking requests by the Reporter or any error, the Reporter fetches the data from the ASCTB API which runs a simple Node script to fetch the data from Google Sheets.
+By supplying the SheetId and GID to the ASCTB API, the data from the flattened tables can be retrieved.
+If for some reason the ASCTB API also fails to retrieve the data, the Reporter falls to its system cache, which contains a snapshot of the flattened tables.

 The Miner can also be used as a stand-alone tool to retrieve the data from the flattened Google sheets.
 Below is the API that you'll have to use,